 The disbursed funds will be settled as a manual line item on the preliminary settlement statement and final settlement statement for the last trading day of the month under charge type 1420 "Ontario Electricity Support Program Settlement amount".
-The OESP funds will be recovered under the automatic charge type 1470 "Ontario Electricity Support Program Balancing amount" on the preliminary settlement statement and final settlement statement for the last trading day of the month.

 Distributors and unit sub-meter providers that are market participants must submit OESP claims to us via the on-line form "Ontario Electricity Support Program - LDC & USMP".
 Licensed distributors will submit OESP claims both for themselves and also on behalf of the embedded distributors.
-In order to obtain reimbursement from the IESO, service providers must be registered as program participants and submit OESP claims to the IESO using the on-line form "Ontario Electricity Support Program - Service Providers" which is accessible on the IESO portal.
+In order to obtain reimbursement from the IESO, service providers must be registered as program participants and submit OESP claims to the IESO using the settlement form "Ontario Electricity Support Program - Service Providers" which is accessible via Online IESO.
 All OESP claims for the current settlement month must be received by the IESO, no later than the fourth business day after the last trading day of the month.